nova-iris/.github/CONTRIBUTING.md

 NOTE: If you need to update the commit message of an earlier commit, you can use `git rebase` in interactive mode.
 See the [git docs](https://git-scm.com/docs/git-rebase#_interactive_mode) for more details.

-### <a name="coverage-locally"></a> Running Code Coverage Locally
-To run code coverage locally, install `cargo-llvm-cov` by following the instructions here: [cargo-llvm-cov Installation](https://github.com/taiki-e/cargo-llvm-cov).

-For users of VSCode, you can display coverage reports directly in the IDE by following these instructions: [Display Coverage in VSCode](https://github.com/taiki-e/cargo-llvm-cov?tab=readme-ov-file#display-coverage-in-vs-code).

-You can exclude specific functions from coverage by adding an attribute to your code: [Exclude Functions from Coverage](https://github.com/taiki-e/cargo-llvm-cov?tab=readme-ov-file#exclude-function-from-coverage).

 ### <a name="after-pr-merged"></a> After your pull request is merged

 After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository: